GetLevvel/katacoda-scenarios/rhoar-spring-boot/microservices-3/01-review-the-initial-project.md

 **3. Implementation of the Circuit Breaker pattern**

 Our two-service application is currently implementing this pattern.
 If we take a look at our ``fruit-service/src/main/java/io/openshift/booster/service/FruitController.java``{{open}} file, we see that our simple controller is simply calling our `NameService`.
+Below we will add some code to the project.
+Click the `Copy to Editor` button to do this automatically

 <pre class="file" data-filename="fruit-service/src/main/java/io/openshift/booster/service/FruitController.java" data-target="insert" data-marker="// TODO Call name service here">